14 Free and Cheap Things to Do in Nelson

 While “The Centre of New Zealand” might not sound like an exciting place to start on these free things to do in Nelson, there is actually more to The Centre of New Zealand than what it sounds like.
 A short uphill climb through the forest will bring you to a hilltop with the view of the Tasman Mountains on one side and Nelson city and the Tasman Bay on the other.
 Walking to the Centre of New Zealand is a quick and free thing to do in Nelson.

 Location: Start from the Botanical Reserve, Hardy Street, Nelson.
 The walk takes about 15 minutes to complete one way.

 2. Have a cheap foodie experience

 Nelson is renowned for its craft beers, nearby wineries and affordable eateries.
-To try some of the local cuisine without spending too much, check out what we have in our guide to the Cheap Eats in Nelson.
-You can also try craft beer or local wine and keep it cheap by just ordering a glass.
+To try some of the local cuisines without spending too much, check out what we have in our guide to the Cheap Eats in Nelson.
+You can also try a craft beer or local wine and keep it cheap by just ordering a glass.
 Check out 10 Craft Breweries in Nelson You Have to Try and 23 Nelson Wineries on the Nelson Wine Trail.